Agua Tibia Wilderness: Agua Tibia Research Natural Area

 The Agua Tibia Research Natural Area (ATRNA), located within the wilderness, comprises 480 acre of bigcone Douglas-fir—canyon live oak forest.
 The area was set aside for the study of this forest type in the Peninsular Range province and with emphasis on forest succession, long-range ecological changes and the effects of resource management practices.
 Bigcone Douglas-fir (Pseudotsuga macrocarpa) is a relict species and is endemic to Southern California.
 This population on the ATRNA is unique for its relatively great age, size, genetic purity, placement near the southern extent of the species' range, and for its remoteness and lack of disturbance by man.
 Other notable plants in the research area are Laguna linanthus (Linanthus orcuttii ssp. pacificus) and Hall's monardella (Monardella macrantha ssp. hallii).
 Both are listed as 1B by the California Native Plant Society's Rare Plant Program.

+Springs

+According to a U.S. government geologist writing in 1915, "Near the southern base of Agua Tibia Mountain and 25 miles in a direct line north of west from Warner Hot Springs, warm water (agua tibia), issues along a fault zone that is parallel to the one in Warner Valley.
+The water rises with a temperature of 92 F in a marshy area that covers perhaps an acre.
+It is conducted from a board-curbed pool to tubs in a near-by house, for bathing and laundry use.
+Bubbles continually rise in the pool and the water is distinctly sulphureted...This water is essentially primary saline in character, being a soft water of moderate mineralization."